-Program 29 - Opportunity to Purchase Act
+Program 32 - Opportunity to Purchase Act

-The City shall research best practices related to Right of First Refusal and Opportunity to Purchase Act (OPA) programs in California, and based on the findings of the research, consider establishing a OPA ordinance or similar policy that would give tenants and qualifying non-profits priority to purchase a building that goes into receivership with the Anti-Slum Enforcement Team (ASET) Division or when a landlord sells their property.
-The City shall seek public input, collaborating with Community Based Organizations (CBOs) that work closely with low-income communities in racially and ethnically concentrated areas, on the potential adoption of a OPA ordinance, including targeted outreach to stakeholders such as Central California Legal Services (CCLS) and organizations representing lower-income households and special needs groups.
+The City shall research best practices related to Right of First Refusal and Opportunity to Purchase Act (OPA) programs in California, and based on the findings of the research, consider establishing an OPA ordinance or similar policy that would give tenants and qualifying non-profits priority to purchase a building that has entered per-receivership with the Anti-Slum Enforcement Team (ASET) Division.
+The City shall seek public input, coordinate with non-profits, and collaborate with the California Apartment Association (CAA) and Community Based Organizations (CBOs) that work closely with low-income communities in racially and ethnically concentrated areas, on the potential adoption of an OPA ordinance, including targeted outreach to stakeholders such as Central California Legal Services (CCLS) and organizations representing lower-income households and special needs groups.
 [Source: New program, One Fresno Housing Strategy]

-Responsibility Planning & Development Department Funding Source General Fund Timeframe Initiate study and work closely with CBOs to conduct outreach in 2025.
-Provide decision about a potential ordinance or policy by July 2026.
+Responsibility Planning & Development Department, CBOs, and CAA Funding Source Private funding Timeframe Work with CBOs and CAA to collaborate on review of OPA programs and policies throughout 2025.
+Provide recommendations to the City in the form of a report by the end of 2026.
 Objective Allow qualifying tenants and local non-profits the opportunity to purchase existing buildings to be used and/or maintained for affordable housing.

-Program 30 - Mobile Home Parks
+Program 33 - Mobile Home Parks